corda/corda-docs-portal/content/en/platform/corda/1.7/cenm/workflow.md

     weight: 260
 tags:
 - workflow
-title: Workflow
+title:  Certificate Signing Request and Certificate Revocation Request workflows
 ---

-# Workflow
+# Certificate Signing Request and Certificate Revocation Request workflows

-The certificate signing request and certificate revocation request workflow can be extended by custom workflow plugin.
+The Certificate Signing Request and Certificate Revocation Request workflows can be extended by custom workflow plugin.
 This can be used to synchronise statuses and interact between the CENM workflow and external workflow/ticketing system like Jira.